 However, it depends on the roof material you choose, the sealant type, and the prep work your roof requires.
 The cost to seal and coat the top is not more than $500 to $2000.

-Let’s delve into the details to determine How Much a Roof Coating Cost by the sealant type.
+Let’s delve into the details to determine how much does a roof coating costs, by the sealant type.

 How much does a Polyurethane Roof Coating Cost?